Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 Why can’t I find separate information about labour wards versus alongside midwifery units on the same site?

-Currently, the datasets do not provide us with sufficient information to distinguish whether a birth happened in a obstetric unit or an alongside midwifery unit (when located together).
+Currently, the datasets do not provide us with sufficient information to distinguish whether a birth happened in an obstetric unit or an alongside midwifery unit (when located together).
 Therefore for these units, data are presented at site level.

 How should I interpret these results?